Available in paperback and Kindle

 Assessment of Decision-Making Capacity (By Catherine Ferrier, MD) provides an important analysis of how to determine a patient’s ability to make key decisions about their medical treatment, living situation, finances, and more.

-How Do I Protect My Patient?
+How Can Older People be Protected?
 (By Randy S. Perskin, Esq., JD) explores the important legal issues facing elderly patients and how care providers can best support them.

 Financial Guidance for Seniors (by Karen C. Altfest, PhD, CFP) recognizes that, among the paramount concerns of older persons is financial stability.
 Financial concerns can affect mental and physical health, wellbeing, and even lifespan.
 Advice is offered to caregivers, including family, and to the older individual on how to anticipate and overcome these problems.